Updated June 23, 2023

 Example #2: Using Minsize Method

-In this example we are using minsize method to assig size to our window in tkinter after that we are attaching button widget on it.
-Also we are assigning some property for button as well here like color, height etc.
+In this example, we are using the minsize method to assig size to our window in the tkinter.
+After that, we attach a button widget to it.
+Also, we are assigning some properties for buttons as well here, like color, height, etc.

 from tkinter import * def showval(): print (sli1.get()) parent = Tk() #geometry parent.minsize(width=500, height=500) #button creation button = Button(parent, text = 'Click me !!', bg='yellow',fg = 'blue', height = 5, width = 10) button.pack() mainloop()

-By the use of these methods, we can easily size or resize our GUI window which is the main container in Tkiker.
-Where we placed all other stuff like button, label, checkbox, and other events.
-All other widget on the screen will get adjust according to the size of window and this will be platform-independent as well.
+Using these methods, we can easily size or resize our GUI window, which is the main container in Tkiker, where we place all other stuff like buttons, labels, checkboxes, and other events.
+All other widgets on the screen will get adjusted according to the size of the window, and this will be platform-independent as well.